1 Statics Review

 Click to expand

-External reactions can be found by drawing Free Body Diagrams of the whole structure and applying equilibrium equations.
+External reactions can be found by drawing FBDs of the whole structure and applying equilibrium equations.

 Internal reactions can be found by separating parts (for structures made of connected members) or making cuts (for solid bodies or truss structures when method of sections is used) and applying equilibrium to the separated parts or sections.